Boris Johnson to co-chair ex-Tory MPs' net zero emissions initiative - ExBulletin

 Mr Johnson said: “I am very pleased to join Better Earth because it is essential that we combine our mission of reducing greenhouse gases with robust plans that promote economic growth and high-skilled, well-paid jobs.

-In office, Mr Johnson has championed net zero, hosting the Cop26 summit in 2021 and championing the cause as a way to secure investment and jobs in areas that need improvement.
+In office, Mr Johnson has championed net zero, hosting the Cop26 summit in 2021 and championing the cause as a way to secure investment and jobs in areas that need to be “leveled up”.

-Since leaving Downing Street, he has urged his successor Rishi Sunak not to waver or lose our ambition on the UK's climate commitments, which would see Britain reach net zero carbon emissions by here 2050.
+Since leaving Downing Street, he has urged his successor Rishi Sunak not to 'falter' or 'lose our ambition' over the UK's climate commitments, which would see Britain reach net zero emissions of carbon by 2050.

 The creation of Better Earth was announced by Mr Skidmore in March, with the former minister saying it would prioritize reducing emissions by 2030.

-According to its website, Better Earth seeks to become one of the leading organizations delivering decarbonization in countries that need additional investment and support to meet their climate commitments and has assembled a dedicated team of internationally renowned figures in the field. of climate.
+According to its website, Better Earth “seeks to become one of the leading organizations delivering decarbonization in countries that need additional investment and support to meet their climate commitments” and has assembled a “dedicated team of renowned climate figures international”.

 Mr Skidmore, who carried out a review of net zero emissions policies under Liz Truss, resigned from the Conservative Party and Parliament earlier this year in protest at Mr Sunak's decision to roll back some climate policies.